 Alternate Education Campuses (AECs) are schools with specialized missions designed to serve high-risk student populations.
 The Department conducts a distinct performance review for schools that meet the definition of an AEC and obtain an AEC designation through an application/renewal process.
 The state's performance framework for AECs takes into account the unique purposes of the campuses and the unique circumstances of the challenges posed by the students enrolled in the campuses.
-For more information, visit the AEC accountability website.
+For more information, see the AEC Handbook or visit the AEC accountability website.